Cable Park Consulting and Sales -

 While we feel the rest of the industry is still playing catchup to us rookies, we have what we would argue, are the best tasks, processes, checklists, waivers, and signage in the industry, all created from scratch (from day one) and endorsed by our insurance company.
 And while we regularly improve upon our materials based on real experience and forethought, it is still shocking to us that we were one of the first cable parks (if not, the very first) to require a safety orientation (again, from day one) for all participants.

 Start Up and Operating Costs

 Each unique location has it's own start up and operating costs, so we'll only list a few items here to get your wheels turning.
-This list is in no way complete, and is merely an example of what one could expect.
+This list is merely an example of what one could expect.
 We know what you need to be successful and as one of our services, we are happy to help you plan, select and prioritize the needs for your specific site(s) based on your budget and site needs.
 We can also help you set up and code your accounting software to make your end-of-year and pulling reports a breeze.
 This alone can save you 100's of hours and/or 1000's of dollars in setup and ongoing accounting fees.

 Here are some common items to expect.